Who we are

 Naming, Copy & Content

 How to Place Orders

 Social media has profound effects on the way we communicate, and technology has become essential to the way we serve the needs of our patients and communities.
 UCLA Health encourages the use of official social media accounts to tell the UCLA Health Sciences’ stories and participate in conversations around relevant topics.
 When UCLA Health presents a consistent voice and brand aesthetic, we can represent ourselves more effectively.
 It is also important that UCLA Health Workforce members who participate and actively engage online understand their responsibilities when using these tools to communicate.

 This guide outlines some basics on how to manage social media on behalf of the health sciences.
-For additional support and guidance, visit https://digital.uclahealth.org/social-media.
+Social media support on our Digital Marketing intranet >

 Before launching a new social channel, it’s important to define your goals and determine if and how social media will help reach them.
 Ask yourself the following questions: